Course selection: Which AP classes should i take based on my major?

 Major #5: Art Course Selection

 Art of course is important, BUT take different classes throughout the four years.
-Not only will this help you gain depth but it will also show your developing interest.
-Aside from Art courses though, English and History play a big role.
-It develops the essential critical reading, writing, and thinking skills Art majors need.
+Not only will this help you gain depth, but it will also show your developing interest.
+Aside from Art courses, English and History play a big role in developing a creative mindset, plus essential critical reading, writing, and thinking skills.

 Advanced STEM classes are less significant for students interested in Art.
 There is no need to challenge yourself with these types of courses.